 Diverse ingame commands

-This method uses the built-in commands to reveal your FPS but it is also capable of showing your ping latency and other factors on the screen as well.
+Methods such as the netgraph or the cl showfps 1 command uses the built-in commands to reveal your FPS but it is also capable of showing your ping latency and other factors on the screen as well.
 It doesn’t require any software downloads as this is something built into the game itself.
-For anyone with an older computer, running extra software might cause your computer to have troubles so this is the best method for you as you only need to have the game running.

-There are two ways of displaying the FPS in CSGO, either in a more detailed format or more simple depending on what information you want.
+There are two ways of displaying the frames per second in Counter Strike Global Offensive, either in a more detailed format (netgraph) or more simple depending on what information you want.
 To enter one of these codes you need to press the tilde key (~) to bring up the console first, then you can begin adjusting the game.

-- “net_graph 1” This command reveals a list of information at the bottom right of your screen which includes FPS, your Ping, server speeds, FPS loss, and more.
-This is how it normally looks unless you do some extra commands to change the graph.
-These are not covered in this guide.
+The netgraph command reveals a list of information at the bottom right of your screen which includes FPS, your Ping, server speeds, frames per second loss, and more.
+This is how it normally looks unless you do some extra commands to change the graph.“cl_showfps

-- “cl_showfps 1” Brings up a simple FPS count in the top left corner of the screen.
+Brings up a simple FPS counter in the top left corner of the screen.

 Fraps was a very common tool for recording video games and was often used by content creators on Youtube.
-This is a good FPS tracking software because it also shows you the FPS while playing the game too.
 As a result, Fraps can also be a benchmarking software since it also lets you measure the FPS between two points.
-This great if you want to see if your FPS dips anywhere specific during the game.
+This great if you want to see if your frames per second dips anywhere specific during the game.

-- Go to the Fraps official website here: https://www.fraps.com/download.php
+- Go to the Fraps official website here

 - Download the newest version of Fraps